-Fourth, work might further examine the consequences of the continued shift toward written interpersonal communication.
-While writing rather than speaking decreases expressed emotionality (Berger et al. 2022b), for example, does it reduce communicators' felt emotion?
-If so, writing might reduce negative feelings toward a product, making it more likely that consumers will try it again in the future.
-Similarly, research could consider whether written complaint handling suppresses emotional words, leading to a more cognitive, problem-solving focused interaction, or whether there are benefits of encouraging consumers to use emotional words because they vent their frustrations, which helps them dissipate.
+Fourth, work might further examine the consequences of the continued shift towards written interpersonal communication.
+While writing rather than speaking decreases expressed emotionality (Berger, Rocklage, and Packard 2022), for example, does it reduce communicators' felt emotion?
+If so, writing might reduce negative feelings towards a product, making it more likely that consumers will try it again in the future.
+Similarly, research could consider whether written complaint handling suppresses emotional words, leading to a more cognitive, problemsolving focused interaction, or whether there are benefits of encouraging consumers to use emotional words because they vent their frustrations, which helps them dissipate.